PiresMA/Ising_like_models_interdisciplinary_applications/README.md

 Complex Systems & General Things:
+* Ren, Yihui, Stephen Eubank, and Madhurima Nath.
+"From network reliability to the Ising model: A parallel scheme for estimating the joint density of states."
+Physical Review E 94.4 (2016): 042125.
 * Morales, Irving O., et al. "Behavior of early warnings near the critical temperature in the two-dimensional Ising model."
 PloS one 10.6 (2015): e0130751.
 * del Campo, Abraham Martin, Sarah Cepeda, and Caroline Uhler.
 "Exact goodness-of-fit testing for the Ising model." arXiv preprint arXiv:1410.1242 (2014).
 * Mora, Fernando, et al. "Around the Ising Model."
 Nonlinear Dynamics: Materials, Theory and Experiments.
 Springer International Publishing, 2016.
 329-345.